Can you plug your RV into your dryer outlet?

 - There are four common types of dryer outlets.

-- You CAN plug a 50A RV into any type dryer outlet (usually with an adapter), but two are not recommended.
+- You CAN plug a 50A RV into any type of dryer outlet (usually with an adapter), but two are not recommended because they aren’t grounded.

-- The only dryer outlet that doesn’t require an adapter is a NEMA 14-50R four-prong 50A dryer outlet.
+- The only dryer receptacle that doesn’t require an adapter is a NEMA 14-50R four-prong 50A dryer outlet.

 Introduction to RV Electrical Service

 If you’re not familiar with your RV electrical system, please read the sections below.
-You should understand the basics of watts, volts, and amps before continuing (volts = watts x amps).
-Most importantly, you should know if your RV has a 30A or 50A power inlet!
+You should understand the basics of watts, volts, and amps before continuing.
+Most importantly, you should know if your RV has a 30A or 50A power inlet.

 P.S.
 Don’t get confused by the two pictures.
 “Twist-lock” RV power inlets can look very similar between 30A and 50A connections, but the 30A inlet only has three contacts while the 50A connection has a fourth contact (the metal tab on the outside circle).